Dabrafenib and trametinib

 Your doctor, nurse or pharmacist will discuss your treatment plan with you.

-The nurse or pharmacist will give you the capsules and tablets to take home.
+The nurse or pharmacist will give you the dabrafenib capsules and trametinib tablets to take home.
 Always take them exactly as explained.
 This is important to make sure they work as well as possible for you.

 Dabrafenib

-You usually take dabrafenib twice a day, with about 12 hours between each dose.
-If you forget to take it and there are more than 6 hours until your next dose, take it as soon as you remember.
-If there are fewer than 6 hours until the next dose, do not take it.
-Just take the next dose at the usual time.
+If you forget to take dabrafenib and there are more than 6 hours until your next dose, take it as soon as you remember.

 Trametinib

-Other things to remember about your capsules/tablets:
+Other things to remember about your capsules and tablets:

 About side effects